Joaquín de Oreamuno

-Joaquín Mariano de Oreamuno (14 July 1755 – 13 November 1827) was a Costa Rican who led a coup in 1823 that attempted to make Costa Rica part of the First Mexican Empire.
+Joaquín Mariano de Oreamuno (14 July 1755 – 13 November 1827) was a Costa Rican politician who led a coup in 1823 that attempted to make Costa Rica part of the First Mexican Empire.
 A few days later the imperialist forces were defeated by republicans under Gregorio José Ramírez in the Battle of Ochomogo.

 Family

 Joaquín Mariano de Oreamuno y Muñoz de la Trinidad was born on 14 July 1755 in the town of Cartago, Costa Rica.

 His paternal family was of noble Basque origin, and included a knight of the Order of Santiago.

 Two brothers, Francisco Xavier Oriamuno and José Antonio de Oriamuno, had been born in Panama and came to Costa Rica in the 1720s, where they changed their name to Oreamuno.

 Their children were among the leading nobles of the country.

 His parents were José Antonio de Oreamuno y García de Estrada and María Encarnación Muñoz de la Trinidad.

 His mother's family, the Muñoz de la Trinidad, were of an equally noble family from Seville.

 They belonged to a small group of patricians that controlled the province at this time.